Jonathan Kipnis, Ph.D.

 Laboratory of Cellular and Molecular Neuroimmunology

-Neuro-Immune interactions in neurodegenerative, mental,
+Neuro-Immune interactions in neurodegenerative, mental, cognitive

-mechanisms and development of novel therapies and vaccines.
+and development of novel therapies and vaccines.

 Kipnis Lab Website